aa3025/jupyters/README.md

 `cd jupyters`

-If necessary edit the 1st section of the Dockerfile, to change user data: UID/GID, username and password as well as parameters section in `02_startdocker.sh` file
+If necessary edit the 1st section of the Dockerfile, to change user data: UID/GID, username and password as well as parameters section in `02_startdocker.sh` file.

+You can add any extra pip packages to file "requirements.txt" to be installed during the image building stage.

 Then run: